askui/askui/docs/docs/general/06-Tutorials/google-cat-search.md

 # Google Cat Search Tutorial

-The following tutorial shows you how to search for cat images on Google image search with askui.
+The following tutorial shows you how to search for cat images on Google Image Search with askui.

 ## Setup